marcbarry/jee-joo/deck-draft.md

 - This is my teacher.
 - He is my friend.

-### Unit 3 — Numbers, Time & Measure Words
+### Numbers, Time & Measure Words

-Numbers 0–10, the everyday time words, and the five HSK 1 measure words taught in the contexts where they actually appear (`岁` for age, `本` for books, etc.).
+Numbers 0–10, everyday time words, and the five HSK 1 measure words taught in the contexts where they actually appear (`岁` for age, `本` for books, etc.).

 - zero, one, two, three, four, five, six, seven, eight, nine, ten
 - general measure word (个)